csartoshi/bitcoin/grokking-bitcoin_ch2.md

 Let’s go back to the example where you had a cat picture on your hard drive and wrote down the cryptographic hash of the picture on a piece of paper.
 Suppose someone wanted to change the cat picture on your hard drive without you noticing.
 What variant of the fourth property is important for stopping the attacker from succeeding?

 ![ch2 fig26](https://github.com/thechipexpert/bitcoin/blob/main/ch02-fig26.svg)

+> Second pre-image resistance: I only have the cryptographic hash (digest) of the pre-image written down on a piece of paper.
+It is really hard to find a second pre-image that matches my hash.